 The large, easy-to-view charts are formatted to be user-friendly and simple to comprehend.
-The pattern includes a 4-page tutorial with step-by-step instructions on how to read the charts as well as detailed notes on how to increase the size of the shawl and how to block it.
+The pattern includes a 6-page tutorial with step-by-step instructions on how to read the charts as well as detailed notes on how to increase the size of the shawl, determine stitch counts and how to block it.
+And there is a page of “Lace Shawl Knitting Tips” page that I hope will be a good resource for new lace knitters.

 The tutorial will help you understand how to use the Ashton charts specifically and in turn how to understand most charted lace patterns.
 My hope is that you learn to appreciate lace charts as the wonderful tool that they are so you can discover and knit any of the many lace patterns out there that use charts exclusively.
 You may even find the charts easier to use than written instructions once you master them!